sjufan84/fintech_finder-school-project-/README.md

  `pip install bip44` in the command line

  * Ganache --
- Navigate to ['Truffle suite / Ganache homepage'](https://trufflesuite.com/ganache/) and follow installation instructions for your os.
+ Navigate to [Truffle suite / Ganache homepage](https://trufflesuite.com/ganache/) and follow installation instructions for your os.

  ## Usage